-Lara tells us about the impact demotivation has had on her in the last year and shares some tips for tackling demotivation in your daily life!
+Lara tells us about the impact demotivation has had on her in the last year and shares some tips for staying motivated in your daily life!

 What Is Demotivation?

 At one point during lockdown, I got really down over my lacking motivation.
-I had worked so hard in school years previously and this year I’m aiming to get into university, so I felt a need to really put the effort in... but just couldn’t.
+I had worked so hard in previous school years and this year I’m aiming to get into university, so I felt a need to really put the effort in...but I just couldn’t.
 It’s like I couldn’t comprehend or memorise anything, things going in one ear and out the other.
-It was a constant frustration with myself, feeling like I was lazy, or I didn’t even want to really go to university.
+It was a constant frustration with myself, feeling like I was lazy, or that I didn’t even really want to go to university.
 This, however, was far from the truth!

 Tips On How To Get Motivated